Clinical Psychology Internship

 About the Clinical Psychology Internship

 Regional Health Systems has had long-standing clinical psychology internship programs.
 The APA accredited clinical psychology internship program at Southlake, Regional Health Systems’ preceding organization, was established in 1979; the internship program at Tri-City was established in 1989.
 The clinical psychology internship program at Southlake Center for Mental Health has been accredited by the American Psychological Association since April 21, 1987, and continues today as Regional Health Systems.
-Our last APA accreditation site visit occurred in November of 2013, which resulted in continued accreditation until the year 2020 when our next site visit was scheduled to occur.
-Our site visit was delayed due to the COVID-19 outbreak and was completed this summer.
-We have completed our response to the APA and are awaiting their decision.
+Our last APA accreditation site visit occurred in May of 2022, which resulted in Accredited status.

 The primary aim of the internship program is to train competent and ethical clinical psychologists with a particular focus on training psychologists to work in community mental health centers.
 To accomplish this goal the program was designed to provide an intern with a variety of clinical experiences along with the structure and support of a longstanding institution and a large group of licensed practitioners.
 The intern gains supervised experience from licensed clinical psychologists and other multidisciplinary staff in a variety of treatment modalities and interventions.
 These experiences include individual, family and group therapy, case consultation, crisis intervention, and psychological testing.

-The internship program can meet the needs of an intern interested in obtaining generalist training in clinical psychology while allowing some flexibility to provide a more intensive experience in a particular specialty area.
+The internship program can meet the needs of an intern interested in obtaining generalist training in clinical psychology while allowing some flexibility to provide experience in leadership and training opportunities to other agency staff as well members of the community.
 The program attempts to design a training experience that takes into account the interest and experience of the intern while ensuring that basic training requirements take place.
 Graduates of the internship have gone on to work in community mental health centers, private practice groups, the VA, and other clinical settings.

 The primary model we adhere to within the psychology internship program is the practitioner model of training, which emphasizes the importance of using empirically validated methods of intervention and treatment appropriate to the etiology and symptomatology of the clinical disorders Interns encounter.
 In following this model, Regional Health Systems’ principal goal is the training of competent and ethical psychologists who will be clinically prepared at the end of the year to work at a significantly elevated level of independence.